molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Implementing fault tolerance in JavaScript means dividing the code into independent, sandboxed sub-systems.
 Only few of them are critical.
 Most of them should be non-critical.
 If the latter fail with an error, the error needs to be caught and handled.
 Other sub-systems and the system as a whole should not be affected.

-JavaScript does not support the definition of native sandboxes yet, but we can employ existing techniques like try…catch (see below) to achieve the desired effect.
+JavaScript does not support the definition of native sandboxes yet, but we can employ existing techniques like [try…catch](#handling-exceptions-with-trycatch) to achieve the desired effect.

 ### Postel’s Law